is8ac/bnn/status.md

 It is well established that muti layer convolution nets are capable of classifying CIFAR10 well.

 Traditionally, multilayer conv nets are trained via end to end stochastic gradient decent via back propagation.
-We take a minibatch of, perhaps 32 examples, run the foreword pass, caching each intermediate state, to compute the average loss.
+We take a minibatch of, perhaps 32 examples, run the forward pass, caching each intermediate state, to compute the average loss.
 Then we compute the gradient of each parameters, making a small update to each weight.

 ## Problem